Online Taxation Changes: Fair or Balanced?

 In 1967, the Supreme Court of the United States ruled that state governments may only collect sales tax from businesses with a physical presence in that state, thus paving the way for the current state of ecommerce, where consumers typically order products tax free.
 Online shoppers pay sales tax when the seller has a tax nexus in the buyer’s state.

-For those familiar with the SCOTUS case, a tax nexus is created when the seller and buyer are located in the same state.
+For those unfamiliar with the SCOTUS case, a tax nexus is created when the seller and buyer are located in the same state.
 When a tax nexus is created, the buyer must collect and remit sales tax to the state.
-Depending on the state, the tax rate will either be based on the seller’s location (origin based) or the buyer’s location (destination based).

 Now, the federal government is considering lifting the moratorium on Internet sales so that states can collect Internet sales tax from sellers even if the seller is not in the same state as the buyer.